-This Brochure dated March 15, 2024 provides information about the qualifications and business practices of CW Advisors, LLC (the "Advisor" or "CWA").
+This Brochure, dated May 19, 2025, provides information about the qualifications and business practices of CW Advisors, LLC (the "Advisor" or "CWA").

-There have been no material changes made to this Disclosure Brochure since the January 10, 2024 filing and distribution to Clients.
-The most recent material change was:
+There have been no material changes to this Disclosure Brochure since the last annual amendment filing on March 28, 2025.